mjpclab/react-tabber/README.md

 Specify how long (in milliseconds) need to wait before trigger the delayed switching events.

 `activeIndex`
-Specify the initial active(switched) tab index.
+Specify the active(switched) tab index.
 Starting from 0.
+When this property is changed, will switch to the specified tab.
+If this property is not changed during re-rendering, will remain its last state, which may already be switched to another one by user.
+Subscribe event `switching` or `switched` to get informed.

 `onSwitching(oldIndex, newIndex)`
 A callback will be invoked when start switching tab, current active index is `oldIndex`, and target index is `newIndex`.